seri-network/seri-network.github.io/_posts/2021-02-04-coping-with-the-consequences-of-short-term-illness-shocks-the-role-of-intra-household-labour-substitution.md

 ---
-title: "Competitive Disclosure of Information to a Rationally Inattentive Consumer"
+title: "Coping with the Consequences of Short-Term Illness Shocks: The Role of Intra-Household Labour Substitution"
 date: 2021-02-24
 permalink: /:year/:month/:title/
 categories: